rtyle/st-edge/driver/sundial/README.md

 * tripped off when the sun reaches the altitude angle relative to the dusk horizon.

-Depending on your location, the day of the year and the configured angle, it is posssible that sun will not reach that altitude during the day so the switch will not trip.
+Depending on your location, the day of the year and the configured angle, it is posssible that sun will not reach that altitude during the day so the switch will not trip at all.

 An angle of "morning" will control one switch that will